 Classics is an international field of study, and most of the faculty in our department have done research abroad.
 Study away is required for all majors.
 Students go abroad to take advantage of the opportunity to learn from other scholars, to gain access to higher level language courses than we regularly offer, to see ancient artifacts, buildings and cities, and to experience foreign places and feel viscerally the difference between cultures, even if they cannot experience the ancient cultures which we study.
 Our department offers January and summer study and research opportunities to complement semester programs.
-These include a January course comparing ancient and modern Rome and Alexandria and a summer archaeological excavation of a Roman temple site in northern Israel.
+These include a January course exploring Rome and Pompeii and a summer archaeological excavation of a Roman temple site in northern Israel.

 Classics students attend a wide variety of programs, ranging from Ireland to Jordan, from Modern Standard Arabic to material conservation, from Homer to the reception of the film Gladiator.
-You need to consult with an advisor from Macalester’s International Center as well as with your academic advisor in choosing the right program.
+You need to consult with an advisor from Macalester’s Center for Study Away as well as with your academic advisor in choosing the right program.

 Faculty members from the Macalester Classics department offer a January program approximately every other year.
 Traveling and working together creates strong personal and professional ties.

 Omrit is an interdisciplinary learning experience and anyone is eligible to participate in the excavation without previous experience in archaeology.
 This season's archaeological goals include excavating inside the temple, especially the temple cella, and continuing the preservation and reconstruction of both phases of the temple.

 Students share their experience of study away.